 Cover tightly and bake for 2 to 3 hours or until turkey roll is cooked through.

 Cool turkey to room temperature, then refrigerate several hours or overnight.

 Remove turkey from vegetables and drippings.
 Slice turkey and place in covered ovenproof serving dish.
 Strain drippings of vegetables into a saucepan to make the gravy.

 Heat the strained drippings in the saucepan over low heat.
 Add the mushrooms and sauté until tender.

 Make a loose paste with a little water and flour and whisk it into the gravy.

-Add soup powder, sugar (a little sugar improves the taste of any gravy), and wine.
-If using sweet red wine instead of dry, there is no need to add sugar.
+Add soup powder, sugar, and wine.
+(If using sweet red wine instead of dry, there is no need to add sugar.)

 Cook over medium heat, stirring, until sauce is thickened and flavors are combined.

-Pour gravy over sliced turkey roll.
-Heat turkey in gravy and serve warm.
+Pour gravy over sliced turkey roll and heat turkey in gravy.